Protecting Against Investment Scams on the Internet

 Using the Internet Wisely

-It is always important to get the facts before making an investment.
-The Internet can make it difficult to distinguish between fact and fiction.
+It is always important to get the facts before making any investment:

 - Never make an investment only based on what you may have read in an online newsletter or from an online bulletin board posting.